dan-mirescu/SpeechRecognizer/README.md

 The speech recognition service is offered by Google and it is not 100% free.
 You need to configure the Speech-to-Text service in Google Cloud with a Google account and use the credentials generated from there with this application.
 Generally, Google offers a certain amount of free minutes of service per month and low prices per minute after the free minutes elapse.
 See the pricing details here: https://cloud.google.com/speech-to-text/pricing

 # How to use the application?
+Requirements: Google account and Google cloud project with billing enabled

 Before opening the application, you need to configure the Google Speech-To-Text service.
 This will be a one-time operation as your service credentials will be saved in the application’s folder.

 - Go to https://cloud.google.com/speech-to-text/docs/before-you-begin and follow the steps until “Set your authentication environment variable”.
 At this point you should have a JSON file containing the necessary service credentials.